 That’s it and you have created a database and username for your new WordPress installation.
 Make sure, you note down all the details: DB name, DB username and DB password in a notepad, as we will be needing it in next step.

-Complete WordPress manual Installation guide:
+Complete WordPress manual Installation Tutorial:

-So, I assume we are all set to ready and move ahead.
+So, I assume we are all set to move ahead.
 From here, we can take 2-3 different steps to move ahead with manual installation of WordPress.
 You can either extract .zip file directly and edit wp-config file, as shown below and upload complete WordPress folder to root of your domain (Public_html), or you can use cPanel file manager to extract and edit the content of wp-config file.
 Anyways, the only step which we need here is changing the wp-config content and upload it to right folder on your FTP.
 You can use free FTP client like FileZilla, to do it.
 But to keep this tutorial simple, I will be using Web hosting cPanel.
 For Godaddy, the dashboard screen will change a bit, but more or less, steps are the same.

 Uploading WordPress to your cPanel:

 Now, under your cPanel, go to file manager and upload the WordPress zip file which you have downloaded.
 Once you have uploaded the WordPress.zip file, click on extract and extract everything to public_html directory.
 (Note: it should be first WordPress installation on your cPanel).
-If it’s an addon domain, extract files to the directory which you have given to addon domain.
+If it’s an add on domain, extract files to the directory which you have given to add on domain.
 Usually public_html/addon-domain name.

 To make this step simple, I’m extracting everything under public_html directory.